 - Main sheet (traditional aft mainsheet system) - 6 metres of 8mm diameter line with 8 or 16 plait matt polyester cover.

-- Mainsail tack lacing (gunter rig, but can be useful on Bermuda rig if the tack keeps pulling out of the track).
+- Mainsail tack tie (gunter rig, but can be useful on Bermuda rig if the bolt rope at the tack keeps pulling out of the track).
 If you go once around the mast 350mm of 3mm dyneema/spectra.
-If you go twice around, 700mm of 1mm dyneema/spectra.
+If you go twice around, 720mm of 1mm dyneema/spectra.

 - Spinnaker halyard & retriver line (cleat on aft edge of daggerboard case) - 11.580 metres of 3mm dyneema/spectra or kevlar with polyester cover.
 3mm is a bit of a compromise, it's good on the retriver line side of things (not too heavy), but it's a bit thin (hard on the hands - so suggest you use gloves) on the halyard side of things.
 However, if you go for 4mm (I think Superspars supply 4mm spinnaker halyards in their masts), I find that's too heavy and stops the spinnaker flying properly when it's light.
 I have tried joining different thickness, but that didn't work for me (but if you are ace at splicing, you might be able to manage it), or, if you use rope with a cover as I suggest, you could strip the cover off the retriver line side of things (so long as the core is braided, might not be for 3mm so check) to save a bit of weight.

 - Spinnaker pole downhaul (Flyaway pole system on Bermuda mast) 4.3m of 3mm dyneema/spectra line with a knot inside the mast to limit how high the pole can rise, then 1.5m of 5mm elastic (lengths TBC) running up to the masthead fitting.
 Joining the elastic to line with a knot can cause the downhaul to jam from time to time, so the pole cannot be deployed.
 Joining the line to elastic by sewing may improve the situation (TBC).